ikreymer/pywb-webrecorder/README.md

-Python Wayback Web Recorder (Archiver)
+pywb Wayback Web Recorder (Archiver)
 ======================================

 This project provides a bare-bones example of how to create a simple web recording and replay system.